 Fold and Unfold

 This fold takes two hands for folding and unfolding.
 The wheels cause the entire frame to slide around as you try to fold it, even if the brakes are set.
 We had to hold the stroller still with a foot during testing, so we could push it down and forward to complete the fold.
 The unfold is easier than the fold by just squeezing the lock and lifting the handle.
 It automatically locks and self-stands and has a carry handle.
+Overall, the task of folding and unfolding is more challenging than we would like, especially when you compare it against the Baby Jogger City Mini 2, a stroller that shines in this testing metric.

 Easy to set and release single action brakes on the Coast is located on the right side of the stroller near the wheel.
 It is sandal-foot friendly.

-The storage bin has easy access but it has a smaller weight limit with a 6.6 lbs maximum allowable weight capacity.
+The storage bin has easy access, but it has a smaller weight limit with a 6.6 lbs maximum allowable weight capacity.
 We were able to fit a medium size diaper bag inside.
 There are no bars or straps to inhibit access, but the weight limit could prevent you from carrying enough supplies for the whole day.
 There is also a mesh pocket on the back of the seat with a 6 lb weight limit, but it is less useful than a bin for your diaper bag.

 The Larktale has a medium-sized canopy compared to the competition.
 It is UPF 50+ and has a vinyl peek-a-boo window with a magnetic closure.
 The shade extends far in front of the seat can cover the knees of some passengers.

 The Larktale harness is 5-point and rethread for shoulder height adjustment that is fairly easy.
-The button is stiff and all 5 straps click together separately.
+The button is stiff, and all 5 straps click together separately.
 Releasing the button is more of a process than pressing the button as it requires sliding and then pressing.
 This could be challenging for those who have any hand dexterity problems.
 The straps are lightly padded.

 The pressure required to release the recline lever (above left) caused the stroller to slide in our tests, even with the brakes on.
 This requires holding the stroller in place with your foot to make the adjustment.
 It also has an adjustable leg rest (above right) that works well but isn't padded as much as the competition.